 The middle layer makes your winter cycling training comfortable

 - A cycling jersey with short or long sleeves provides comfort depending on the temperature and personal warmth needs.
-You may also need multiple jerseys and shirts layered.
+You might also need multiple jerseys and shirts layered.

-- Although fleece pullovers or jackets are not necessarily recommended for cycling (they are too wind-permeable), they are a very light, warming, and quick-drying lower layer under a windproof jacket in winter.
+- Although fleece pullovers or jackets are not necessarily recommended for cycling (they are too wind-permeable), they are a very lightweight, warming, and quick-drying under layer under a windproof jacket in winter.

 - If your legs cool down despite the effort, you can wear long underwear.
-Like all cycling pants, they should be cut for the cycling position.
+Like all cycling pants, they should be cut for the posture on the bike.

-- Functional fibers that dry quickly are especially important here!
+- Functional fibers that dry quickly are particularly important here!

-- Normal sweatshirts are not recommended on the bike, they are made of cotton, and when they get sweaty, they stay wet.
+- Regular sweatshirts are not recommended on the bike, as they are made of cotton, and if they get wet with sweat, they stay wet.

 |